 Police interviewYou may want to know – should I make a statement to the Police?
 Should I attend a Police interview?
 Do I need to give my DNA?
 Will the Police leave me alone if I explain my side of the story?
 Will I be remanded?

-If the Police want to speak with you about an allegation of Administration of a Drug for a Sexual Purpose, call us now.
+If the Police want to speak with you about an allegation of Administration of Drugs for Sex, call us now.
 Do not wait till after the interview.
 Speak with one of our experienced lawyers and they will answer your questions.